-In order to evaluate whether methylation levels of CpGs near HBV integration sites could mirror the hypo-methylation statutes of cfDNA from HCC patients.
-We analyzed CpGs with depth over 5 in all the 54 samples that within the 100 bp upstream or downstream of HBV integration sites and calculated the percentage of hypo-CpGs.
-We found these CpGs were significantly hypo-methylated in advanced HCC patients, with 9.6% to 59.1% of CpGs were hypo-DMCs, while in early stage HCC patients, the proportion is from 2.6% to 10.2% (Fig 4C; Supplementary Table 3).
-Then, we incorporated all the CpGs in each samples and calculated the average methylation level of the CpGs within the 100bp of the reported HBV integration sites (MethylHBV), and the advanced HCC patients still showed significantly hypo-methylation level (<66.5%; Fig 4D; Supplementary Table 3).
-However, for early stage HCC patients, this methylation level was relatively higher, from 67.2% to 71%.
-Additionally, a strong negative correlation was observed between MethylHBV and alpha-fetoprotein (AFP) level (R = -0.63, P = 8.4x10-7, Pearson’s correlation test; Fig 4D, Figure S5).
+In order to evaluate whether methylation levels of CpGs near HBV integration sites could mirror the hypo-methylation profiles of cfDNA from HCC patients, CpGs with read depth exceeding 5 reads were analyzed in all 54 samples within 100bp flanking HBV integration sites and calculated the percentage of hypomethylated CpGs.
+These CpGs were found to be significantly hypo-methylated in advanced HCC patients, with 9.6% to 59.1% of CpGs being hypo-DMCs, while the proportion was generally reduced (2.6-10.2%) in early stage HCC patients.
+(Fig 4C; Supplementary Table 3).
+All CpGs from each sample was used to calculate the average methylation level of the CpGs within the 100bp of the reported HBV integration sites (MethylHBV).
+The advanced HCC patients still showed significantly hypo-methylation level (<66.5%; Fig 4D; Supplementary Table 3).
+However, for early stage HCC patients, this methylation level was relatively higher, ranging from 67.2% to 71%.
+Additionally, a strong negative correlation was observed between MethylHBV and alpha-fetoprotein (AFP) levels (R = -0.63, P = 8.4x10-7, Pearson’s correlation test; Fig 4D, Figure S5).

-To further assess the diagnostic accuracy of MethylHBV in HCC patients, an receiver operating characteristic (ROC) curve analysis was conducted for 37 individuals without HCC (3 healthy individuals, 17 patients with hepatitis and 17 patients with cirrhosis) and 8 HCC patients (3 early stage HCC and 5 advanced HCC), and the area under the curve (AUC) was 0.93 (95% CI: 0.84-1.00; Fig S6).
-From the ROC curve, the sensitivity and specificity were 97.29% and 75% at the optimal cutoff point of 67.28% and this cutoff was adopted for the detection.
-Moreover, four patients with hepatitis or cirrhosis (P2, P14, P18, P19) with slightly MethylHBV approached the cutoff (Fig 4D, Table 2).
-One hepatitis patient, P14 had the average methylation level at 67.4%, with abnormal AFP level (141.9 ng/ml; Table 2) and this patient was diagnosed with HCC later.
-Patient P19 was diagnosed as alcoholic cirrhosis, with the transaminase indicator and jaundice mildly abnormal at each of the follow-up time point.
-For patient P2 with chronic hepatitis and P18 with nash-related cirrhosis, both of them had no abnormal measurements observed and haven’t had tumor detected yet.
-Our results indicate hypo-methylation in HBV integration regions could be a potential biomarkers to evaluate the risk of the transformation from hepatitis and cirrhosis to HCC in patients with chronic hepatitis B.
+To further assess the diagnostic accuracy of MethylHBV in HCC patients, a receiver operating characteristic (ROC) curve analysis (Here it will be better to show what kind of model we used for ROC calculation, logistic regression, random forest or what model) was conducted for 37 individuals without HCC (3 healthy individuals, 17 patients with hepatitis and 17 patients with cirrhosis) and 8 HCC patients (3 early stage HCC and 5 advanced HCC), and the area under the curve (AUC) was 0.93 (95% CI: 0.84-1.00; Fig S6).
+From the ROC curve, the sensitivity and specificity were 97.29% and 75% when MethylHBV was 67.28% as the optimal cutoff point for tumor detection.
+Moreover, four patients with hepatitis or cirrhosis (P2, P14, P18, P19) exhibited MethylHBV levels that approached the cutoff value(Fig 4D, Table 2).
+One hepatitis patient, P14, had the average methylation level at 67.4% and abnormal AFP level (141.9 ng/ml; Table 2).
+Importantly, this patient developed clinically diagnosed HCC within XX months.
+Patient P19 was diagnosed with alcoholic cirrhosis, with the transaminase indicator and presented with mild jaundice at each of the follow-up time points.
+For patient P2 (chronic hepatitis) and P18 (NASH-related cirrhosis) both had no observed abnormal measurements and have not had a detected tumor.
+Our results indicate hypo-methylation in HBV integration regions could be a potential biomarker to evaluate the risk of the transformation from hepatitis and cirrhosis to HCC in patients with chronic hepatitis B infection.

 Discussion